Skip to main content

 Let’s add a monthly revenue chart to track sales over time.
 You can quickly generate this chart by connecting a Chart component to an API that makes a SQL query to the orders table:

-1. Drag a Chart from the Components panel and in the Properties panel, change Chart Header to Monthly Revenue
+1. Drag on a Chart component and in the Properties panel, update Chart Header to "Monthly Revenue"

 2. Remove the example JSON from Chart Data and click on Add a new API > [Demo] Orders Postgres DB in the autocomplete